How to Spot a Phishing Email – Useful Tips

 • Suspicious email address

 The sender’s email address, support@c0mpany.com, uses a zero instead of an “o”.
-This is a common sign and tactic used by scammers to create email addresses and text messages that look like legitimate source at a glance but are actually fraudulent.
+This is a common sign and tactic used to create email addresses and text messages that look like legitimate source at a glance but are actually fraudulent.
 Always carefully check the sender’s email address for such subtle changes.

 • Sense of urgency